YleniaDiaz/api_rest_mysql/README.md

 # api_rest_mysql
-Basic Web API using mysql as a database
+Basic Web API using mysql as a database, Node.js and Express